 Take zidovudine according to your health care provider's instructions.

 Take zidovudine tablets, capsules, and syrup with or without food.

-Before use, zidovudine concentrate for intravenous infusion is diluted with dextrose (sugar dissolved in water).
-The diluted concentrate is given through a needle into a vein.
+Before use, zidovudine solution for intravenous infusion is diluted with dextrose (sugar) dissolved in water.
+The diluted solution is given slowly (over 1 hour) through a needle or catheter into a vein.

-If you take too much zidovudine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much zidovudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take zidovudine tablets, capsules, and syrup, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
 For more information on how to take zidovudine intravenous infusion, see the drug summary from MedlinePlus.

 If you are taking zidovudine by mouth (tablets, capsules, or syrup) and forget a dose, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 If you or your child is taking zidovudine by infusion, your health care provider may tell you to stop the infusion if you or your child has a mechanical problem (such as blockage in the tubing, needle, or catheter).
 If you have to stop an infusion, call your health care provider immediately so your therapy can continue after the problem is resolved.